links-field/cubepress/docs/sim/pausesim.md

 Suspend a SIM is to suspend all of its services, including data, sms, or voice service should it have any.
 Suspension of a SIM can only happen when it is in `ACTIVE` state.

 Resume a SIM is to resume all of its suspended services according to its service contract in effect.
-Resumption of a SIM can only happen when it is in `SUSPENDED` state.
+Resumption of a SIM can only happen when it is in `PAUSED` state.

 ## 🤔 What to expect
 ### 🚗 Device